dtaipov/KeyChain/source/index.html.md

 ![screenshot from 2018-12-10 15-57-27](https://user-images.githubusercontent.com/34011337/49734247-be211a80-fc94-11e8-8d85-c70b738ecae3.png)

-If you are having trouble connecting to the page, [contact us](#contact) and we will do our best to help you.
+If you are having trouble connecting to the page, [contact us](Contact) and we will do our best to help you.

-You can find comprehensive installation guides for [macOS](https://github.com/arrayio/array-io-keychain/wiki/Installation-guide-for-macOS), [Windows](https://github.com/arrayio/array-io-keychain/wiki/Installation-guide-for-Windows), and [Linux](https://github.com/arrayio/array-io-keychain/wiki/Installation-guide-for-Linux) in our Wiki.
+Below you can find comprehensive installation guides for [macOS](Installation-guide-for-macOS), [Windows](Installation-guide-for-Windows), [Linux](Installation-guide-for-Linux).
 ## Getting started

 > Require libraries setup